simoncblyth/opticks/notes/issues/too_many_ridx_instances.rst

 transforms to pair the appropriate ones together.
 They should have equal transforms (or at least equal rotation and z-shift)

+Also need way to verify that the intended added groups would actually have same progeny digests before going to trouble of editing the node tree...

 ::

     In [1]: tree.analyse_crowds()